-Find cable modems for your ISP.
-Easily search by Internet Provider, brand, type (WiFi, No WiFi, Voice).
-Curated lists include Comcast XFINITY modems, SuddenLink modems, and Cox modems.
-An outdated modem can cause lag on the network and may hinder receiving your subscribed internet speed.
-Some people report receiving speeds over their subscribed speed by upgrading their modem.
+View a list of cable modems for your ISP and speed tier.
+Easily search by Internet Provider, modem brand, type (WiFi, No WiFi, Voice).
+For instance, we list Comcast XFINITY modems, SuddenLink modems, Cox modems, and many, many more.
+Because an outdated modem can cause lag on your network, it will hinder receiving your subscribed internet speed.
+Some people report receiving speeds over their subscribed speed by simply upgrading their modem.

 NETGEAR CM500 DOCSIS 3.0 Modem